Inursites/devs-repos/README.md

 # devs-repos
-Template for developers teams, contributors and browse open source repositories.
+Template to spin up your web3 devs labs to showcase developers team, contributors and browse repositories.